PSR J1922+37: a 1.9-second pulsar discovered in the direction of the old open cluster NGC 6791: Discussion

 \section{Discussion}

-The small angular separation and the close distance predicted by the NE2001 model make PSR~J1922+37 a likely member of NGC~6791.
-Actually, three Globular cluster pulsars are significantly far from corresponding cluster center, including PSRs~B1718$-$19A \citep[NGC~6342,][]{LBH+93}, J1911$-$5958A \citep[NGC~6752,][]{DLM+01} and J1801$-$0857D \citep[NGC~6517,][]{LRF+11}.
-A fourth pulsar, J1823$-$3022, is at $\sim3$ times the half-light radius of NGC~6624, although their association still awaits confirmation \citep{ARB+22}.
+The close vlaue between $d_{\rm NE2001}$ and $d_{\rm NGC6791}$ makes PSR~J1922+37 a plausible member at the edge of the NGC~6791.
+In fact, there are three Globular cluster pulsars that reside reasonably far from their corresponding cluster centers, including PSRs~B1718$-$19A \citep[NGC~6342,][]{LBH+93}, J1911$-$5958A \citep[NGC~6752,][]{DLM+01} and J1801$-$0857D \citep[NGC~6517,][]{LRF+11}.
+A fourth pulsar, J1823$-$3022, is at $\sim3$ times the half-light radius of NGC~6624, although its association still awaits confirmation \citep{ARB+22}.

-If the association is confirmed, PSR~J1922+37 will be the first pulsar found in an open cluster, and more pulsars may be discovered in NGC~6791.
-However, the large discrepancy between $d_{\rm YMW16}$ and the distance to NGC~6791 suggests that a coincidental overlap is also possible.
-Considering the large uncertainty of distance estimates from electron density models, it is vital to check the association with further investigations.
+If our open cluster association is confirmed, PSR~J1922+37 will be the first radio pulsar found in an open cluster, and more may be discovered in NGC~6791.
+However, the large discrepancy between $d_{\rm YMW16}$ and $d_{\rm NGC6791}$ suggests that a coincidental spatial overlap is also a possibility.
+Considering the large uncertainty of distance estimates from electron density models, it is vital to check the association with further evidence.

 There are several ways to check if PSR~J1922+37 is actually associated with NGC~6791.
 First, a precise measurement of the distance to the pulsar and the open cluster will give a straightforward answer to the problem.
 The recent Gaia data release has allowed a much better estimation of the distance to NGC~6791~\citep[e.g.][]{DMM+21, HR24}, and the estimate will likely improve in future data releases.
-However, the low flux density of PSR~J1922+37 will pose a challenge to measuring its distance with interferometry.
-The large distance also makes measurement with timing parallax difficult.
+However, the low flux density of PSR~J1922+37 will pose a challenge in measuring its distance with long baseline interferometry.
+No pulsar with flux density $< 10~\mu$Jy has ever had its parallax determined by interferometry.
+Long-period pulsars also exhibit significant timing noise that makes timing parallaxes impossible, so without a long baseline array that includes FAST it is difficult to see the pulsar's distance being measurable in the near future.
+A distance constraint through HI absorption measurements might be possible.

-Second, if PSR~J1922+37 is associated with NGC~6791, then both objects should have similar proper motion. \cite{BPC+06} reported a proper motion of $(\mu_\alpha\cos\delta, \mu_\delta)=(-0.57, -2.45)$~mas~yr$^{-1}$ for NGC~6791, while \cite{HR24} gave $(-0.42, -2.28)$~mas~yr$^{-1}$.
-A measurement of the proper motion of PSR~J1922+37, e.g. via pulsar timing, will be helpful in determining the relation between the two objects.
+Secondly, if PSR~J1922+37 is associated with NGC~6791, then both objects should have similar proper motions. \cite{BPC+06} reported a proper motion of $(\mu_\alpha\cos\delta, \mu_\delta)=(-0.57, -2.45)$~mas~yr$^{-1}$ for NGC~6791, while \cite{HR24} gave $(-0.42, -2.28)$~mas~yr$^{-1}$.
+A measurement of the proper motion of PSR~J1922+37, e.g. via pulsar timing, would be helpful in determining the physical relation between the two objects, but timing proper motions on long-period pulsars are extremely difficult on anything except decadal timescales.

 Finally, like the pulsars found in globular clusters, if more pulsars with a similar DM can be found in the direction of NGC~6791, then there is a high probability that PSR~J1922+37 is associated with the open cluster.